Nixinova/LinguistJS/readme.md

 ```

 - `linguist(entry?, opts?)` (default export):
-  Analyse the language of all files found in a folder.
+  Analyse the language of all files found in a folder or folders.
   - `entry` (optional; string or string array):
     The folder(s) to analyse (defaults to `./`).
   - `opts` (optional; object):